 LEADERSHIP OF THE INSTITUTE FOR RELIGION, PEACE AND JUSTICE

 In addition to his teaching, speaking, and publications, Andrew also carries out research on interreligious peacebuilding, asceticism and the inner transformation of a peacemaker, uses of history and peacebuilding, and Mennonite approaches to peacebuilding, especially in the Balkans and Middle East and in Egypt in particular.
-He is also the editor of the book, From Suffering to Solidarity: The Historical Seeds of Mennonite Interreligious, Interethnic, and International Peacebuilding (Pickwick, 2015) and is working on a new book on Balthasar Hubmaier's use of and attitude towards the Church fathers for the Studies in Anabaptist and Mennonite History series for Herald Press.
+He is also the editor of the book, From Suffering to Solidarity: The Historical Seeds of Mennonite Interreligious, Interethnic, and International Peacebuilding (Pickwick, 2015).

-Andrew's responsibilities at the Institute for Religion, Peace and Justice include teaching courses; arranging the student practicum placements overseas; organizing events including speakers, conferences, panel discussions, and peace theology cafés; speaking and training on the inner transformation of a peacemaker; coordinating research fellows; maintaining and adding content to the blog and podcasts; carrying out research and publishing on the inner transformation of a peacemaker, peace theology, and interreligious peacebuilding; giving public lectures at conferences and other events; co-editing the Clarion Journal of Religion, Peace and Justice; editing the Journal of Peace Theology; and editing the books that appear in the IRPJ book series.
+Andrew's responsibilities at the Institute for Religion, Peace and Justice include teaching courses; arranging the student practicum placements overseas; organizing events; speaking and training on the inner transformation of a peacemaker; maintaining and adding content to the blog and podcasts; carrying out research and publishing on the inner transformation of a peacemaker, peace theology, and interreligious peacebuilding; giving public lectures at conferences and other events; and co-editing the Clarion Journal of Religion, Peace and Justice.